 1912 The Firefly sparks the Lyric Theatre with music by Rudolf Friml and lyrics and book by Otto Harbach.
-This tale of an Italian street singer who disguises herself as a boy to be near the wealthy man she loves stars Emma Trentini, Craig Campbell, and Audrey Maple.
+The tale of an Italian street singer who disguises herself as a boy to be near the wealthy man she loves stars Emma Trentini, Craig Campbell, and Audrey Maple.

 1919 Impersonation, yet again.
 This time Laurette Taylor's character in One Night in Rome impersonates a fortune-teller, L'Enigme, who forces a young man to discover he is in love with her.
-J. Hartley Manners created this role specifically for Taylor, his wife.
+J. Hartley Manners created the role specifically for Taylor, his wife.

 1924 The Student Prince opens at the Jolson Theatre in New York.
 The show, based on the play Old Heidelberg, has a book and lyrics by Dorothy Donnelly with a score by Sigmund Romberg.
 Tunes include the "Drinking Song."
 In the story, a prince falls in love with a waitress.
 It stars Howard Marsh and Ilse Marvenga.